-The SMSG is working with the Global Mammal Assessment Team at Sapienza University, Rome to deliver this huge project.
-Assessments will be drafted by our members and programme officer, and then submitted to the Global Mammal Forum for a consultation period which will be coordinated by SMSG’s ‘Red List Focal Point’, Dr Giovanni Amori.
-Following comments from relevant experts through the Forum, the assessments are will be then be reviewed by independent experts and ultimately published on the IUCN Red List website.
+The SMSG works with the Global Mammal Assessment Team at Sapienza University, Rome, to deliver this huge project.
+Assessments are usually drafted by our team, often with the expertise of our members.
+The assessments are then reviewed by independent experts and then sent to the IUCN Red List Unit for final checks before being published on the IUCN Red List website.
 Along with all the other Red List assessments of mammals, amphibians, fungi, plants and so on, they will form a number of global biodiversity indicators which allow progress towards global environmental and development goals to be tracked.

 In 2022, the SMSG took the decision to use the Mammal Diversity Database taxonomy for all future Red List assessments.
 We are in the process of working with the GMA to make changes to the database and following this we will begin creating new assessments where necessary and reassessing species that are affected.